Campus of the University of Southern California: Third Masterplan (1960–1976)

-Infill Development Focus (1977–2011)
+Infill Development (1977–2011)

 Following the completion of the 1976 Masterplan, expansion of the general campus footprint generally slowed as the University matured to fill in much of its present-day boundaries.
 Rather, during this period a series of masterplans analyzed the needs of the surrounding Expo Park neighborhood as well as studying how effectively campus resources were being used.
 Through the 1988 Masterplan, prepared by Gin and Wong Associates, the planners identified certain non-academic functions which were offloaded to off campus buildings, such as the South Park Center (rebranded as the "USC Tower") in downtown Los Angeles, as well as identified certain areas with potential development.
 The 1992 Campus Plan identified certain growth objectives for undergraduate education and interdisciplinary research.
 Additionally, this plan introduced five new "transformative" project plans, such as the construction of Leavey Library.

+During this era, the most substantial physical transformation of the campus was within the eastern portion.
+This area was previously bisected by Hoover Boulevard, which was a remnant of the original street network and still open to cars.
+During this project, the road was removed and the area was repurposed with new green spaces such as the McCarthy Quad and Argue Plaza, Leavey Library (opened in 1994), a relocated Widney Alumni House (reopened in 1997), new buildings for the Price School of Public Policy and Marshall School of Business which opened in 1999, and a new entrance gateway near the intersection of Exposition Boulevard and Figueroa Street.

 Coinciding with the shift in focus away from outward expansion, the university increased its efforts to build relationships with the surrounding community, which contrasted with previous policies of urban renewal and large-scale master planning.
 Initiatives included the Good Neighbors Campaign, started in 1994.